gaiin-platform/.github/profile/README.md

+# Amplify

+Amplify is an open source enterprise Generative AI platform for organizations.
+The platform has advanced Gen AI capabilities and gives you choice in which model providers you use, from Anthropic Claude to OpenAI GPT-4o.
+Build your own assistants, integrate your data, and share across your organization.

 # Deployment Instructions

 These are the deployment instructions to deploy Amplify-GenAI in your own AWS environment.
 This deployment will create many resources in your account.
 Please be aware that there are costs associated with deploying the following application.